nirjala-quickfox/qrpa-docs/docs/features/queues_and_queue_items.md

 #### Why Use Queues?

-Traditional automation runs sequentially—if processing 1,000 invoices and an error occurs on invoice #500, you might lose track of which items succeeded and which failed.
+Traditional automation runs sequentially.
+If processing 1,000 invoices and an error occurs on invoice#500, you might lose track of which items succeeded and which failed.
 Queues solve this by treating each invoice as a separate item with its own status tracking.

 **Benefits:**
 - **Granular Status Tracking**: Know exactly which items succeeded, failed, or are still pending
 - **Automatic Retry**: Failed items can be automatically retried without reprocessing successful ones
 - **Parallel Processing**: Multiple robots can process different items from the same queue simultaneously
 - **Priority Handling**: Mark certain items as high-priority to process them first
 - **Work Distribution**: Intelligently distribute work across available agent machines
 - **Resilience**: If a robot crashes, only the current item is affected—others remain safe
 - **Progress Visibility**: Real-time monitoring of queue depth and processing rates

 #### Queue Structure

 **Queue** (Container)
 - Named collection of work items (e.g., "Invoices_To_Process", "Customer_Onboarding_Requests")
 - Belongs to a specific workspace
 - Has configuration: retry policies, item timeout, priority rules
 - Can have multiple robots consuming from it

 **Queue Item** (Individual Work Unit)
 - Represents one piece of work (one invoice, one customer record, one file to process)
 - Contains data needed for processing (JSON payload with business data)
 - Has a lifecycle status: NEW → PROCESSING → DONE/FAILED/ARCHIVED
 - Tracks processing attempts, error messages, and processing duration
 - Can have priority levels (1-5, where 1 is lowest, 5 is highest)

 **[Image Placeholder: Queue Dashboard Showing Multiple Queues]**